hshekher25/rental/README.md

     },
 ```

-4. Drag or copy the image in fz-rental/web/images/rental_papers.png to ox_inventory/web/images/
+4. Drag or copy the image in rental/web/images/rental_papers.png to ox_inventory/web/images/
 5. Done!

 ## Support
-For any issues or suggestions join: [Discord](#fz-rental)
+For any issues or suggestions join: [Discord](#rental)